When choosing a domain name for your blog, website or business, it is a must for you to do it thoughtfully and carefully.

 Do not leave your consumer wondering how to spell or how to pronounce your domain name.
 It makes it much less likely for them to visit your website or share your website with their friends.

 Use words for your domain name that are common enough that they are recognized when seen or heard.

 If you are starting a new online business or bringing your already established business onto the web and find your "Company-Name.com" is already registered, you will need an alternative option.

 Sometimes companies change their names, although this can lose them any brand recognition they may have already built, especially for an established brick and mortar business.

 People have been known to use a different name for their online presence, but that just creates confusion.

 Use a geographic modifier.

 Try alternative TLDs (Top Level Domains).

-RSH Web's availability of different Domain Name Extensions here.
+Different Domain Name Extensions here.